abraunegg/onedrive/docs/application-config-options.md

 > Additional configuration is potentially required to configure the default log directory.
 Refer to the [Enabling the Client Activity Log](./usage.md#enabling-the-client-activity-log) section in usage.md for details

 ### force_http_11
 _**Description:**_ This setting controls the application HTTP protocol version.
-By default, the application will use libcurl defaults for which HTTP prodocol version will be used to interact with Microsoft OneDrive.
+By default, the application will use libcurl defaults for which HTTP protocol version will be used to interact with Microsoft OneDrive.
 Use this setting to downgrade libcurl to only use HTTP/1.1.

 _**Value Type:**_ Boolean